Allen-Tildesley/examples/python_examples/GUIDE.md

 The Python codes run much more slowly than the Fortran ones, and so typically our default parameters carry out shorter runs (e.g. 10 blocks of 1000 steps rather than 10 blocks of 20000 steps).
+For both MC and MD examples,
+we supply two versions of the main module: a _slow_ version built around the standard Python loops, which may be directly compared with the Fortran examples;
+and a _fast_ version which uses NumPy library routines to replace the inner loop.
+This is tantamount to _vectorizing_ the calculation in a very simple way (and another approach to the same problem appears in `pair_distribution.py`).
+The variable `fast` controls which version is imported, and by default is set to `True`.
+The user may override this by setting `"fast":false` in the input data, but the program will then run (yet another) order of magnitude more slowly, so it may be necessary to reduce the run length still further.

 ### Lennard-Jones MD programs
-The module `md_lj_module.py` provides a force routine `force` built around the standard double loop, and a function `force_faster` which uses NumPy library routines to replace the inner loop.
-This is tantamount to _vectorizing_ the all-pairs calculation in a very simple way (and another approach to the same problem appears in `pair_distribution.py`).
-Similarly, a faster version of the `hessian` function is also supplied.
-By default, the faster version is imported by the main programs tested below;
-the import statement is easily changed to use the slower version, but typically the difference in speed is an order of magnitude.

 Source                 | &rho;    | _T_       | _E_ (cs)   | _P_ (cs) | _C_ (cs)  | _E_ (f)    | _P_ (f)  | _C_ (f)
 ------                 | -----    | -----     | --------   | -------- | --------- | -------    | -------  | --------